tskit-dev/msprime/docs/api.rst

-.. _sec-api:
+.. _sec_api:

 =================
 API Documentation
 =================

 This is the API documentation for ``msprime``, and provides detailed information on the Python programming interface.
-See the :ref:`sec-tutorial` for an introduction to using this API to run simulations and analyse the results.
+See the :ref:`sec_tutorial` for an introduction to using this API to run simulations and analyse the results.

 ****************